 Then, scoop out some batter.
 One sugar-free protein ball weighs approximately 30 grams/1 oz.
 Roll each portion of batter between your hand palms and place the formed ball onto the plate.
 Repeat these steps until all peanut butter Protein Balls are formed.

-Place the plate in the freezer for 10 minutes to set the ball very quickly or one hour in the fridge.
+Place the plate in the freezer for 10 minutes to set the ball quickly or one hour in the fridge.
 The balls flatten slightly, and that’s ok.
-You can reshape the balls round after they have spent some time in the refrigerator.
+You can reshape the balls round after spending some time in the refrigerator.

 Store the keto protein balls in an airtight container in your refrigerator for up to 5 days.
 Another great way to enjoy these low-carb peanut butter protein balls is to eat them frozen!